blue-smoke-media/BSM/migration-notes.md

 Files: Lowercase, use hyphens
 Images: ???

-file path: /src/folder/file or ../
+file path: /src/folder/file
+use ../../ (relative file path) when in .scss or using import() in js

 <Head>
 Title